The Healing Phase

 As the procedure draws to an end, the brows will be in various states of swelling so if I were to measure them our to the millimeter, they will be different again when the swelling subsides.
 So it becomes pointless to try to make them exactly the same - they will look different again when the swelling subsides...
 Either way, I think that brows can take on somewhat of a fake appearance if they are identical.
 Especially since our faces are not so rigid nor are they totally symmetrical.
 Slights differences are not only acceptable, it makes the brows look more realistic - less stamped on.

-Almost all of my clients heal well and are extremely happy.
-Many say it's the best thing they've ever done for themselves...
-However, you should also be aware that some clients are not happy if they were the one who didn't' hold much color.
-It might seem like a solution to this problem would be to go darker on the initial session...
-This would work for MOST people, but since some will hold a considerable amount of color, it's not a fair gamble, because as you know by now...
+It might seem like a solution to this problem would be to just go darker on the initial session...
+This might work for MOST people, but since some will hold a considerable amount of color, it's not a fair gamble, because as you know by now...
 I cannot predict any outcome.
 What if YOU are the one who heals almost perfectly after just one session?
 You'd be glad we didn't go darker!

 Also, those who bleed more may tend to need more touchups as the blood pushes the pigment out while we tattoo.
 It's important to realize that a certain percentage of the art WILL slough off during the healing process, so you shouldn't be too surprised when it happens!
 As the areas begin to heal, two things happen... there are dead skin cells that hold a lot of color that will begin to slough off.
 So, don't worry if you see a chunk of color come off.
 It's inevitable!